Heatblur-Simulations/f-4e-manual/src/systems/flight_controls_gear/flight_controls.md

 video-directed [air to ground weapons](../../stores/air_to_ground/overview.md).
-An [Emergency Quick Release lever](gear_ground_handling.md#emergency-anti-skid-quick-release-lever) on each stick is available to immediately deactivate the anti-skid system, the automatic flight control system, stab aug and the aileron-rudder interconnect.
+An [Emergency Quick Release lever](gear_ground_handling.md#emergency-anti-skid-quick-release-lever) on each stick is available to immediately deactivate the anti-skid system, the automatic flight control system, stability augmentation and the aileron-rudder interconnect.
 Unique to the front cockpit control stick is the [Air Refueling Release Button](../utility.md#air-refueling-release-button) - a dual-role control that performs the boom disconnect function its name implies, as well as